-The term capital budgeting refers to how a company’s management plans for investment in projects that have long-term financial implications, like acquiring a new manufacturing machine, purchasing a tract of land or starting a new product or service etc. Companies mostly have a number of potential projects that they can actually undertake.
-Among those projects, managers need to carefully choose the ones that promise the largest future return for their company.
+The term capital budgeting refers to how a company’s management plans for investment in projects that have long-term financial implications, like acquiring a new manufacturing machine, purchasing a tract of land or starting a new product or service etc. As companies progress, they generally find a number of potential projects that they can actually undertake.
+Among those projects, managers need to carefully choose the ones that promise the largest future return for their company’s business.

 A capital budgeting decision is any managerial decision that involves an investment now in the hope of obtaining a return in future.
 They are a part of overall capital budgeting process of a company.
 Since these decisions involve larger financial outlays and longer time horizons, they need to be concluded with considerable thought and care.

 A company’s long-term financial health largely depends on how well its management makes the capital budgeting decisions.
 These decisions typically include the following:

 - Expansion decisions: Should a new plant, storage area, or another facility be acquired to enhance operating capacity and turnover?

 - Cost-cutting decisions: should a new asset be acquired to lower cost?